romank-dev/workspace/README.md

 * Use the LD_LIBRARY_PATH environment variable
 * Add compile flags e.g. `-Wl,-rpath` to the G_CXXFLAGS variable in the root Makefile

+## Deep dive + Building projects without Workspace
+If you look at the root Makefile, you will see the required variables that would be passed to the individual Makefiles of the packages/projects/repos under **src**:
+1. G_SRC - directory to where all repos/packages are downloaded. **Packages usually include headers from other packages by referencing G_SRC/package/include**
+2. G_BIN - directory where all compiled binaries will sit.
+The libraries are directly in G_BIN, while package-related executables are under another directory named after their package.
+3. G_OBJ - directory where temporary object (.o) files and dependency (.d) files are stored.
+We hide them away from the code and executables since they provice no value to us.
+4. G_CXXFLAS - flags that (hopefully) all package Makefiles add to their C++ compiler flags
+5. LDFLAGS - flags that (hopefully) all package Makefiles add to their C++ linker flags
+6. LDFLAGS_OPENCV - Optionally, the list of common OpenCV library names.
+This may be removed one day.
+7. INCLUDE_OPENCV - Optionally, path to opencv headers.
+This may be removed one day.
+Once these variables are passed to a makefile of a particular package, the build should be straightforward.